Assessments and controls

 The duty to manage psychosocial risk continues regardless of the platform’s availability.
 An organisation that does nothing will lose the only evidence trail it had, while the underlying obligation, regulator scrutiny, and inspector activity all continue.

-Are there free alternatives to People at Work after it is decommissioned?
+Are there free alternatives to People at Work?

 What to do now

 The People at Work survey served a real purpose.
-It gave Australian employers a credible, free starting point in a regulatory landscape that was still finding its shape.
+It gave Australian employers a credible, free starting point for psychosocial hazard identification in a regulatory landscape that was still finding its shape.
 The decommissioning is not an ending so much as a marker: psychosocial compliance has moved from a periodic awareness exercise to a continuous operating discipline, and the tools available to support employers have caught up.

-For organisations that have leaned on People at Work, the next nine months are the right window to review your current evidence, decide whether a survey replacement or a compliance system fits your maturity, and run a parallel cycle so the transition does not leave a data gap.
+For organisations that have relied on People at Work, the next four months are the right window to export your existing data, select and configure a replacement instrument, and run a parallel cycle so the transition does not leave a gap in your compliance evidence.

 A short readiness check is the simplest place to start.
-It tells you what evidence a regulator would currently find in your organisation, where the hazard identification, controls, and review steps sit, and what the highest-leverage next move is.
-Take the psychosocial compliance readiness survey or book a 20-minute walkthrough of the platform to talk through the transition for your organisation.
+It tells you what evidence a regulator would currently find in your organisation, where the hazard identification, controls, and review steps sit, and what the highest-priority next move is.
+Or book a 20-minute walkthrough of the platform to talk through the PAW transition for your organisation.